Annette HillProfessor, PhD

 - Media and Communications

-She is currently supervising Zaki Habibi who is researching creative communities in South East Asian cities, using visual methods and participatory research.
+She is currently supervising Zaki Habibi who is researching creative communities in South East Asian cities, using visual methods and participatory research; and Hario Priambodho who is researching cult media, using production and audience research on a holistic approach to cult experiences.
 At Lund, she has supervised Joanna Doona who researched audience engagement with political comedy, and Sanchari De who researched bloggers in the Shahbag movement in Bangladesh.
 Hill has supervised twelve doctoral students as first and second supervisor, and has examined over fifteen doctoral dissertations as external and internal examiner in the UK, Sweden and Australia.

 Annette Hill is a Professor of Media and Communication at Lund University, Sweden, and Visiting Professor at King's College London, UK.
 Her research focuses on audiences and popular culture, with interests in media engagement, everyday life, genres, production studies and cultures of viewing.
 She is the author ofeight books, and many articles and book chapters in journals and edited collections, which address varieties of engagement with reality television, news and documentary, television drama, entertainment formats, live events and sports entertainment, film violence and media ethics.

-Recent projects include Media Experiences, a big picture project that pieces together the puzzle that is being an audience today.
-A broad research question includes how do producers create experiences and how do audiences actually engage with these experiences?
-The project is funded by the Marianne and Marcus Wallenberg Foundation (6.3 million Swedish Kroner), in collaboration with production company Endemol Shine, and includes a team of eight people from assistants to post doctoral researchers, consultants and experts working over a period of three years (2013-2016).
+Recent projects include Mobile Socialities, an international network of scholars working at the intersections of mobilities and mobile communications research, with Professor Maren Hartmann (Berlin University of the Arts), and Dr Magnus Andersson (Lund University).
+Other projects included Media Experiences, a big picture project that pieced together the puzzle of being an audience today.
+A broad research question included how do producers create media experiences and how do audiences actually engage with these experiences?
+The project was funded by the Marianne and Marcus Wallenberg Foundation (6.3 million Swedish Kroner), in collaboration with production company Endemol Shine, and included a team of eight people from assistants to post doctoral researchers, consultants and experts working over a period of three years (2013-2016).

 Recent research outputs